The Honeymoon Hotspots: Where You Need To Go In The Asheville Mountains

 Next, let’s talk about density: do you prefer to be in the middle of the action, with lots of other happy honeymooners all around, or quieter and more secluded?
-Think about whether you want to be in a hotel with 400 rooms, or a resort with 40 private villas…the experience will be very different.
-And do you want to be waited on hand and foot, or left alone to explore by yourselves?
-Do you want to shop, maybe pick up souvenirs or local style clothes, or maybe some artwork?
-Maybe you want a mix: in Hawaii, popular combinations would include a few nights in the heart of Waikiki combined with a few nights on the North Shore…on Maui, perhaps a split between the Lahaina/Kaanapali area and the secluded Hana coast.
+Think about whether you want to be in a hotel with 400 rooms, or a secluded inn.

 How important is your living space in your hotel room?
 Do you feel claustrophobic easily?
-Do you like to lounge around in the morning, have breakfast in bed, or do you like to get up and out there exploring the island?
+Do you like to lounge around in the morning, have breakfast in bed, or do you like to get up and out there exploring the mountains?
 Is a spa on-property important to you?
-Is a view of the ocean from your room important to you…enough to justify the higher price?
+Is a view of the mountains from your room important to you?

 Also think about how you typically spend your day on vacation.
-If you go back and forth from the room to the beach, the pool, the restaurant, you might want a place with ground-level villas rather than have to get on and off elevators all the time.
-If you’re going to spend most of your days out exploring the island, this might not matter so much.
+If you go back and forth from the room to the pool and the restaurant, you might want a place with ground-level villas.
+If you’re going to spend most of your days out exploring the area, this might not matter so much.